mwermuth/marcuswermuth/_posts/2019-06-06-listen-then-listen-more.markdown

 Just having that list written down here, is a big help for me.
 Whenever I want to go for one now, I try to stop and reflect if I can answer in a better way.
 I still use some of them here and there, but getting better and working on yourself is a journey.

 > "In spite of all similarities, every living situation has, like a newborn child, a new face, that has never been before and will never come again.
 It demands of you a reaction that cannot be prepared beforehand.
 It demands nothing of what is past.
-It demands presence, responsibility; it demands you." - Martin Buber
+It demands presence, responsibility; it demands you." -- <cite>Martin Buber</cite>

 ### Three stages
 The more I learned about it, and the more I started to actively listen and work on my communication, I noticed that it kind of came in phases.
 In my case I went through the following 3 stages: